jcs090218/JCSUnity/docs/ScriptReference/UI/Panel/JCS_TimePanel.md

 # JCS_TimePanel

-In certain time will do certain panel action.
+In a period of time; will do certain panel's action.

 ## Variables